Getin Bank: History

 The bank began after deriving from Górnośląski Bank Gospodarczy SA, which began itself after the Decision no. 44 of the President of the National Bank of Poland on 3 October 1990.
 The first financial operations occurred on 2 January 1991 in a branch in Katowice.
-In the year of 1995, the bank gained a strategic investor: the Powszechny Bank Kredytowy SA.
-From 1 January 2002 to May 2004, GBG Bank functioned as part of the Capital Group of the Bank Przemysłowo Handlowy.
+In the year of 1995, the bank gained a strategic investor, the Powszechny Bank Kredytowy (PBK).
+From 1 January 2002 to May 2004, GBG Bank functioned as part of the Capital Group of the Bank Przemysłowo-Handlowy.
 The actions from the Bank BPH Getin Holding bought on 25 May 2004.

 On 24 September 2004, the bank changed branding to Getin Bank SA.
 Following this the Getin Bank SA had taken the Bank Przemysłowy in Łódź.
 In the year after, the Getin Holding finalised a purchase transaction of the Wschodni Bank Cukrownictwa.
 In March 2006 some of WBC's branches have been taken over by Getin Bank, while the license from the WBC Bank has been able to be used for the founding of the Noble Bank.
 In January 2010, Getin Bank joined Noble Bank to form the Getin Noble Bank SA.